 Shows times for Granton corrected for BST when necessary: Granton Tide Times

 High and Low water times for Leith (28 Days) from the National Oceanography Centre

 Tide Plotter software is now available for Windows and Android.
 Its developers have been testing the Android version for some time at sea in a sailing environment.
-It does not require internet access after the initial installation and carries data for 2015 and 2016, for the UK and Ireland.
+It does not require internet access after the initial installation and carries data through to 2020, depending on what you pay, for the UK and Ireland.

 Full details and installation from Keith Belfield, Belfield Software: click here

 Some electronic chart packages have tidal information, including Navionics both on tablet and in chart plotters.